franklbt/AdaloExtensionPack/AdaloExtensionPack.Core/README.md

 ### Tables

-In the Startup.cs file add in the method ConfigureServices() :
+In the Startup.cs file, add in the method ConfigureServices() :

 ```csharp
 services.AddAdalo(x =>